taostat/taostats-docs/docs/Bittensor/staking-instructions/stake-troubleshooting.md

 next:
   description: ''
 ---
-There are a number of places where you mihght get stuck staking.
+There are a number of places where you might get stuck staking.
 This guide aims to be a comprehensive list with troubleshooting.
 If you are still stuck - ask in the [taostats discord](https://discord.taostats.io) .

 <br />